elijahmurray/simulacra/readme.md

 This project simulates a basic interaction between two agents, Alice and Bob, using the OpenAI API.
 The agents can have conversations, perform tasks, and form relationships.
 The simulation uses a scheduler to keep track of time and manage the agents' actions.

+Inspired by the Stanford x Google experiment in generative agent human simulating interactions.

+Very much a WIP currently.
+See roadmap below.

 ## Setup

 1. Install Python 3.7 or higher.